Wainikainen/coffeeshop-landing/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the fulltime Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+Simple coffee shop landing page that includes specific sections for the company and an interactive footer.
+This is the second project I created using HTML and CSS, based on the design brief.

 ## Project features